eclipse-tractusx/managed-service-orchestrator/README.md

 ## Description

 This repository is part of the overarching eclipse-tractusx project.
-It contains the Backend for the autoset up service.
+It contains the Backend for the autosetup service.

 It is a standalone service which can be self-hosted.
 It is prototype implementation for Service provider.